 The role of PTL's and the material recognition and other forms of respect that they deserve raise significant structural issues that challenge both Rutgers and universities nationwide.
-Academic institutions across the country are grappling with these challenges or ignoring them at their peril.
+Academic institutions across the country are grappling with these challenges, or ignoring them at their peril.
 At Rutgers, continuing efforts are being made to address these issues, both in the context of university negotiations with the union representing PTL's and in the active deliberations of the University Senate.
 At its meeting on April 29, 2016, the Senate approved an important report and set of recommendations on "Greater Integration of Contingent Faculty in the Rutgers Community."
-That document is available at
+That document is available at http://senate.rutgers.edu/FPAConS1409GreaterIntegrationOfContingentFacultyApril2016.pdf

-$\underline{http://senate.rutgers.edu/FPAConS1409GreaterIntegrationOfContingentFacultyApril2016.pdf}$

 The goal of this document is much more modest.
 It suggests a set of best practices that can be implemented now by academic units and departments at Rutgers University-Camden even while larger and more difficult questions are being considered throughout the university.

 Many of these practices are already in place in some units and departments.
 They should become the norm throughout the campus.
-While the Faculty Council has encouraged these best practices in the past, we believe that it is essential to remind our colleagues at Rutgers Camden of the importance of PTL's to our mission.

 These best practices can help accord PTL's the dignity they deserve.
 But they are also vital to the institution's own self-interest.
-Recruiting and retaining the best possible PTL's and giving them the opportunity to contribute to their community to their full potential, are indispensable to the larger goals, set out in the strategic plans for Rutgers and Rutgers University-Camden, to nurture and sustain a world-class faculty and maintain a rich and rewarding learning environment for our students.
+Recruiting and retaining the best possible PTL's, and giving them the opportunity to contribute to their community to their full potential, are indispensable to the larger goals, set out in the strategic plans for Rutgers and Rutgers University-Camden, to nurture and sustain a world-class faculty and maintain a rich and rewarding learning environment for our students.
 In addition, listening to the views and insights of PTL's on the many questions confronting departments, academic units, and the entire campus can only enrich our collective deliberations and the wisdom and practicality of our collective decisions.